timnolanjr/lingualign/README.md

 # MultilingualTranscriptMaker
-A tool to produce multilingual trancripts using openai-whisper.
+A tool to produce multilingual trancripts using [OpenAI Whisper](https://github.com/openai/whisper).